alexaiken/mpas-regent/README.md

 I would start by going to https://mpas-dev.github.io/ and poking around, especially the links about the atmospheric model.

-Then, you can go through the tutorial here: http://www2.mmm.ucar.edu/projects/mpas/tutorial/Boulder2019/index.html File 4 in particular is very helpful for understanding the mesh structure
+Then, you can go through the tutorial here: http://www2.mmm.ucar.edu/projects/mpas/tutorial/Boulder2019/index.html File 4 in particular is very helpful for understanding the mesh structure.

 I have uploaded a Google Drive folder with a bunch of PDFs I found helpful to understand things.
 The tutorial PDFs are also located there.
 The link is https://drive.google.com/drive/folders/1d3mViA53ELeKhiph5kzJndGQwXw7zL_W?usp=sharing.

+The user guide is also quite helpful (direct link: http://www2.mmm.ucar.edu/projects/mpas/mpas_atmosphere_users_guide_7.0.pdf), although it is also in the google drive.